 Lingual braces: What are they and how much do they cost?

-If you’re an adult who is considering the different treatment options available to help you get the smile of your dreams, then you might have heard about lingual braces.
-But what exactly are lingual braces and how much do they cost?
-We explore this relatively unknown orthodontic treatment option and give you all the facts to help you make an informed decision.
+If you’re an adult who is considering a more discreet form of orthodontic treatment, then you might have heard about lingual braces.
+But what are these braces and how much do they cost?
+We explore this relatively unknown orthodontic treatment option and give you all the facts to help you make an informed decision about your smile.

 What are lingual braces?

-Lingual braces – also known as “inside” braces – are a teeth straightening treatment that has proven to be popular with adults thanks to the fact that they’re practically invisible.
+Lingual braces – also known as “inside” braces – are a teeth straightening treatment that is popular with adults thanks to the fact that they’re practically invisible.

-To help keep your treatment concealed, lingual braces are attached to the inside of the teeth rather than the outside, making them invisible when you smile.
+To help keep your treatment concealed, these braces are attached to the inside of the teeth rather than the outside, making them invisible when you smile.

-While lingual braces might be a subtler option than traditional “outside” braces, they are still braces!
+While these braces might more subtle than traditional “outside” braces, they are still braces!
 Therefore you will still have some restrictions when it comes to the foods you can eat throughout your treatment.

 The wire might be made of metal but it is not indestructible, so you should always take care when consuming anything particularly hard or chewy as this can bend or break the wire.
-You will need to be sure to gently brush the teeth and gums twice a day and floss to remove any food build up that can cause plaque to form.
+You will need to gently brush your teeth and gums twice a day and floss to remove any food build-up that can cause plaque to form.

 In some instances, your treatment may require the use of rubber bands to help move your teeth into position.
 Your orthodontist will show you the correct way to apply your rubber bands, but this method of treatment requires you to be diligent about their use.
 You should remove them to eat and to brush your teeth so they don’t snap when you open your mouth.

-While lingual braces are an attractive option for those who want to avoid the look of braces, it is worth noting that because they sit close to the tongue you may experience some difficulty with your speech.
+Lingual braces and clear aligners are both excellent options for people who are looking for a more discreet form of orthodontic treatment.
+While these braces are an attractive option for those who want to avoid the look of braces, it is worth noting that because they sit close to the tongue you may experience some difficulty with your speech.
 While your speech will improve with time, it may be challenging initially for some patients.